MaDHouSe79/mh-drivingteacherjob/README.md

 - There are 15 licences you can give to players with this job.

 ## Read UPDATE.MD
-- if there is a update read the update.md, maby youneed to change something.
+- if there is a update read the update.md, maby you need to change something.

 ## How it works:
 - To bill a player for a licence use `/bill [id] [amount]`